 As allied health professionals with significant experience in workplace rehabilitation, we’ve seen firsthand the devastating impact absence from work can have on an individual’s physical and mental health; family and social relationships; and even life expectancy.

 Through educating all stakeholders that returning to work has significant value and health benefits to the individual, their employer and their community; Evolution achieve safe and sustainable return to work outcomes.

 Our philosophy on the health benefits of good work is strongly supported by a growing body of evidence.

 We believe it’s important to encourage and facilitate the individual’s return to work as soon as medically appropriate - individuals have better outcomes when they recover at work.

-Evolution work closely with employers to identify suitable duties and develop effective return to work plans, to ensure that where possible they accommodate the injured Individual to remain in the workplace.
+Evolution work closely with employers to identify suitable duties and develop effective return to work programs, to ensure that where possible they accommodate the injured individual to remain in the workplace.